opentensor/developer-docs/docs/emissions.md

 The emission process works like this:

 - Every block, i.e., every 12 seconds on the Bittensor blockchain, a single TAO ($\tau$) is minted, i.e., newly created.
-- A percentage portion of this single TAO ($\tau$) is allocated to each of the 32 subnets in accordance with the subnet's performance.
+- A percentage portion of this single TAO ($\tau$) is allocated to each subnet in accordance with the subnet's performance.
 The root network determines the percentage portion for each subnet.
 Hence, all such partial percentage allocations will sum to 100%, i.e., one TAO ($\tau$).
     :::tip Taostats
     See the [percentage numbers in each "**SN**" column on the root network page on Taostats](https://taostats.io/subnets/netuid-0/).
-These percentages for SN1 through SN32 all add up to `100`.
+These percentages for all SNs add up to `100`.
     :::
 - At the end of every tempo, i.e., every 360 blocks in a user-created subnet, the TAO ($\tau$) accumulated for each subnet is emitted into the subnet.
 This emitted TAO for the subnet is then distributed within the subnet as:
   - **Dividends** to the subnet validators, and